eM7RON/ScreenMote/readme.md

 The resulting build will be placed in the `builds` directory.

-A build will be unique to a Platform and bit version i.e. building on Windows 32 bit will not produce an app for a Linux distribution or Windows 64 bit.
+A build will be unique to a Platform and bit version i.e. building on Windows 32 bit will not produce an app for a Linux or Windows 64 bit OS.

 <div>Icons made by <a href="https://www.flaticon.com/authors/roundicons" title="Roundicons">Roundicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>